isx45128227/MongoVsPostgres/documentacio.md

 usuarislikescomentaris | populate_usuarislikescomentaris.py

+There is also other tools that can populate data into Postgres database.
+The most commonly used is pg_loader that works with lots of data, but in this case we use an easier method.

-##### In order to add the hashtag to the tweet, I have created a function in PLPGSQL that adds the hashtag to each tweet.
+##### In order to add the hashtag to the tweet,
+I have created a function in PLPGSQL that adds the hashtag to each tweet.
 ##### Once we have added all information to twitter database we should run this function.

 * First of all we import the function from /tmp.